KennyTapia/Platzi-trips/README.md

 # Platzi-trips
-A application of trips for the course of platzi
+An application of trips for the course of platzi